 Brief outline of PhD research My PhD dealt with translated political speeches made by Canada’s prime minister during times of national crisis.
 I used Critical Discourse Analysis and a corpus based study to examine translation shifts in different speeches.
 The data highlighted power struggles inherent in translated federal expression.

+Why did you choose to study for your PhD in the School of Languages and Social Sciences?
 While doing my master in Canada, I had heard that some of the scholars at Aston University were leading academics in the field of Translation Studies, particularly in political speeches in translation.
 Hence, I moved to Birmingham for 2-3 years to start my PhD and work with my supervisor, Prof Christina Schäffner.

+What did you find most useful about the PhD programme?
 Aston University and the School of Languages and Social Sciences provided me with a stimulating environment where I was able to carry on my research.
 The SLSS was particularly successful in attracting leading Translation Scholars from all over the world, who would come for a conference and present to us their research.
 It gave us great perspective on what is going on in the field.

+How has your PhD helped you in your current occupation?
 I needed a PhD to get a position in an academic setting.
 But more than a piece of paper, undertaking a PhD gave me a wide range of research tools that I use on a daily basis to carry on my work at Université de Montréal.